eclipse-symphony/symphony/docs/symphony-book/quick_start/deploy_prometheus_k8s.md

 ```

 Maestro displays the service public IP that you can open with a browser.
 If the IP doesn't show up, repeat the above command (it takes a while for a public IP to be provisioned).

+> **NOTE**: If you are using Kubernetes distributions that don't support assigning public IPs, you can set up port forwarding to access the deployed Prometheus server.

 To clean up, use:
 ```